potatoeggy/eifueo/docs/sch3uz.md

 ### Bonding capacity

 The **bonding capacity** of a non-metal describes the number of covalent bonds it can form.
-This can be calculated via:

-1. Finding the number of needed electrons by taking the sum of 8 times the number of atoms.
-Hydrogen should be multiplied by 2 instead.
-2. Finding the number of electrons present by taking the sum of the valence electrons present.
-Any ions should have electrons added equal to their positive charge as well.

-The number of covalent bonds required is then:
-$$\frac{\text{needed} - \text{have}}{2}$$

-The number of lone pairs (pairs of un-bonded electrons) left over is:
-$$\frac{\text{have} - 2 × \text{bonds required}}{2}$$

 ### Dative covalent bonds